A 13-year-old male child presented to pediatric ENT unit, with chief complaints of

 The clinical history, imaging findings are in favor of juvenile nasopharyngeal angiofibroma.

-The imaging above represents the classical radiological finding – Holman Miller Sign – Anterior bowing of posterior wall of maxillary sinus.
+The imaging above represents the classical radiological finding – Holman Miller Sign – Anterior bowing of the posterior wall of the maxillary sinus.